Guardrails Beat Guidance: A Large-Scale Study of Rules, Skills, and Persistent Configuration for Coding Agents: Introduction

-Our contributions are: \begin{enumerate} \item The first controlled evaluation of agent rule files, showing rules help primarily through \textbf{context priming} rather than specific behavioral instruction---implying that automated rule optimizers should target \emph{structural} properties rather than semantic content (\Cref{sec:exp1}). \item Evidence that \textbf{negative constraints} (``do not X'') are the only individually beneficial rules, while positive directives actively hurt---14 of 18 curated rules break previously solved tasks when applied individually, revealing a \textbf{silent reliability risk} in current agent configuration practices (\Cref{sec:exp4}). \item A characterization of \textbf{ensemble resilience}: individually harmful rules become collectively helpful, with no degradation up to 50 rules (\Cref{sec:exp2}). \item A corpus analysis of 679 agent rule files (25{,}532 rules) from GitHub, providing the first taxonomy of this emerging artifact (\Cref{sec:corpus}). \end{enumerate}
+Our contributions are: \begin{enumerate} \item Evidence that rule \textbf{polarity} separates beneficial from harmful rules: in our setting, every individually beneficial rule is a negative constraint (``do not X'') and every distorting one is a positive directive (``do X'') (\Cref{sec:exp4}). \item The first controlled evaluation of agent rule files at scale, showing that rules help primarily through \textbf{context priming} rather than specific behavioral instruction.
+This implies that automated rule optimizers should target \emph{structural} properties rather than semantic content (\Cref{sec:exp1}). \item A characterization of \textbf{ensemble resilience}: individual rules that appear harmful in isolation do not accumulate damage in ensemble, with stable pass rates from 0 to 50 rules (\Cref{sec:exp2}). \item A corpus analysis of 679 agent rule files (25{,}532 rules) from GitHub, providing the first taxonomy of this emerging configuration artifact (\Cref{sec:corpus}). \end{enumerate}

+We are explicit about scope: all empirical claims are for Claude Code with Claude Opus 4.6 on SWE-bench Verified, and the patterns we observe should be tested on other agents and benchmarks before being treated as universal.
+We discuss external validity in \Cref{sec:discussion}.